hathibelagal-dev/instantpolyglot/docs/eng/Navajo.md

 **Ashkii atʼééd yiyiiłtsą́**
 Boy girl he-saw-her
-"The boy saw the girl"
+“The boy saw the girl”

 However, due to the complex verbal system, the subject and object are often incorporated into the verb, allowing for more flexible word order:

 **Yiyiiłtsą́ ashkii atʼééd**
 He-saw-her boy girl
-"The boy saw the girl"
+“The boy saw the girl”

 ### Relative clauses